-- Write an ingredients list that is a recipe for happiness (this could be in the form of a poem or another piece of creative writing) - Think about the ingredients you would choose, where do you find them, and how much of each do you need? - Write down your recipe instructions then get cooking! - Think and discuss has your recipe changed over the last year?
-What is your most special or secret ingredient? - How can this recipe for happiness help you with your goal setting?
+- Write an ingredients list that is a recipe for happiness (this could be in the form of a poem or another piece of creative writing) - Think about the ingredients you would choose, where do you find them, and how much of each do you need? - Write down your recipe instructions then get cooking! - ★ Think and discuss has your recipe changed over the last year?
+What is your most special or secret ingredient? - ✦ How can this recipe for happiness help you with your goal setting?
 What ingredients feel out of reach and how might you get these to complete your recipe?

-Page 24: Climbing the ladder to sucess - a worksheet to help work out steps needed to reach an end goal.

-Page 26: Big things, little things - a worksheet to help identify things that might sabotage a goal.

-Page 25: How to eat an elephant - a worksheet to help break down bigger goals into manageable parts.

-Page 18: Goal setting form - a worksheet to help document goals and track progress.
+- Page 24: Climbing the ladder to sucess a worksheet to help work out steps needed to reach an end goal. - Page 26: Big things, little things a worksheet to help identify things that might sabotage a goal. - Page 25: How to eat an elephant a worksheet to help break down bigger goals into manageable parts. - Page 18: Goal setting form a worksheet to help document goals and track progress.

+Goal setting

-Use this table and associated questions to help your mentee structure and document their goals - this can be referred to and used across multiple sessions.
+◆ Use this table and associated questions to help you structure and document your goals - this can be used as many times as you need for each of your different goals.